Planck, the insurance data analytics platform, raises $20M growth round – TechCrunch

 Planck, the AI-based data platform for commercial insurance underwriting, announced today it has raised a $20 million growth round.
 The funding came from 3L Capital and Greenfield Partners, along with returning investors Team8, Viola Fintech, Arbor Ventures and Eight Roads.

 This brings the New York-based startup’s total raised to $48 million, including a $16 million Series B it announced in June 2020.
 Planck said it currently works with “dozens of commercial insurance companies in the U.S.,” including more than half of the top-30 insurers.
-It will use its new funding to build its U.S. team, expand into global markets, and add products for new business segments.
+It will use its new funding to build its U.S. team, expand into global markets and add products for new business segments.
 Ernie Feirer has also joined Planck as its head of U.S. business.
 He previously held leadership roles at LexisNexis Risk Solutions, building data analytics solutions for property and casualty insurance carriers.

 Planck’s database, which includes online images, text, videos, reviews and public records, allows it to give insurance providers real-time information that helps them determine premiums, process claims and give SMEs faster quotes.
 It covers more than 50 business segments, including restaurants, construction, retail and manufacturing, and can deliver analytics by simply entering a business’ name and address.